DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 %endif
 ```

-It might be sheer luck that the 6.1 kernel replaced 5.14, and not the other way around!
-And what's the purpose of `runtime-install.tmpl` then, in which the kernel and its modules are listed by name, so I could specify different names, i.e. with `-lt` inserted?

-***As a matter of fact, every second build I made has the `livemedia.log` kernel lines reversed, so only one build in two boots the 6.1 kernel, and the other half of the builds boot the 5.14 kernel!
-What is this, true randomness?!***
+It's sheer luck that the 6.1 kernel replaced 5.14 _this time_, and not the other way around!
+As a matter of fact, _every second build_ I made has the `livemedia.log` kernel lines reversed, so only one build in two boots the 6.1 kernel, and the other half of the builds boot the 5.14 kernel! **This is why I needed to patch `treebuilder.py`, so only the `kernel-lt` kernel would be considered!**

-Either way, at least this fortunate thing *is happening* with `livemedia-creator`; when I tried using `livecd-tools` (which is faster, because it caches all the RPMs), the booting kernel was the first one, i.e. 5.14, and there was nothing I could do about it.
+Either way, at least this fortunate thing *is possible* with `livemedia-creator`; when I tried using `livecd-tools` (which is faster, because it caches all the RPMs), the booting kernel was the first one, i.e. 5.14, and there was nothing I could do about it.

 If this is the quality of open-source code, I don't want to know how the closed-source one looks like...

 Note that Anaconda will install both kernels on the final system, with the default kernel being 6.1, but the second and the rescue kernel being 5.14.
-I'm stunned how so many people are getting mental over the complexity of `systemd`, but there isn't that much of an outrage about the sheer abomination that is GRUB2.
+(As a side note, I'm stunned how so many people are getting mental over the complexity of `systemd`, but there isn't that much of an outrage about the sheer abomination that is GRUB2.
+Not only it's absurdly complex, but even the paths are changing back and forth, as I could notice in FC36, to which I submitted (a bug for `grub-customizer`)[https://bugzilla.redhat.com/show_bug.cgi?id=2174582] with its solution; now `grub-customizer` works again in Fedora, but it doesn't work in EPEL9!)

 ### 5. Download a prebuilt ISO